About the Internship Endowment Fund

 See Thomas’ work in progress HERE.

 We were beyond thrilled to welcome Sophia Anisman as the summer Curatorial Intern in 2022.
-Sophia is a current junior at Mount Anthony Union High School and is particularly interested in English and History.
-She works at the Bennington Free Library as a page and has researched and written speeches for Bennington Battle Day ceremonies.
+Sophia just graduated as Valedictorian of Mount Anthony Union High School in 2024.
+She worked at the Bennington Free Library as a page and has researched and written speeches for Bennington Battle Day ceremonies.
 She was the Youth Representative for the local ACT, an organization preventing substance abuse in youth, and ran their social media accounts.
 Sophia also holds leadership roles in the Student Senate and the Interact Club.

 “[Through this internship] I’ve been able to learn so much and gain a realistic understanding of what pursuing a career in this field will entail, which is invaluable as I begin looking at colleges…I have always loved history, and here I was able to explore every aspect of life in the past few centuries, and I honestly could not think of a better way to spend my summer.
 This internship is so significant for Bennington as there aren’t other opportunities like this locally.
 I believe that this opportunity will continue to make a positive impact on students here for years to come.”